dpenkdcha/first-exam/README.md

 ### Code Commit
 Create your own new branch from the **main** branch and push your commits to the same local branch.

-### Starting
-Create Database using docker-compose that we provided

 ### Database
+- Database:
-- Database: Can use Derby database
+	Can use Derby database and follow the below steps,
+		- update the table creation script in the Employee_Create.sql
+		- update the seed script in the Employee_Seed.sql

 ### Table
 - table name: employee